 My disclaimer statement: If you are concerned about your child’s speech or language development, please have them evaluated by a speech-language pathologist.
 I am a speech-language pathologist, but unless I personally evaluate your child, these are just suggestions and general guidelines.

 Did you see anything here that you would like to try with your child or have already tried?
 Any other activity ideas?
 If so, please comment below.
-Also, if there is anything you have any questions about or would like me to write about, leave a comment!
+I hope everyone finds something in here that is helpful.
+If you do not see something that relates to your child, please leave a comment below or email me at firstname.lastname@example.org and I will do my best to create a post, no names mentioned of course, that will hopefully help your child.